Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

 and the associated charge

 Our first task will be to determine the ghost charge of the vacuum $|\phi_{0}\rangle$.
-If we evaluate the commutator of $L_{0}$ with the ghost fields we get
+Evaluating the commutator of $L_{0}$ with the ghost fields we get

-which shows that the state $|\phi_{0}\rangle$ is not a highest weight state of the oscillators algebra, since it is not annihilated by negative energy modes.
+showing that the state $|\phi_{0}\rangle$ is not a highest-weight state of the oscillators algebra, since it is not annihilated by negative energy modes.
 Moreover, the zero modes $b_{0}$, $c_{0}$ form a Clifford algebra since $\{b_{0},c_{0}\}=1$.
-Then we can define the highest-weight states $\{|+\rangle, |-\rangle\}$ which provide a representation of the Clifford algebra:
+Then we can define the highest-weight states $\{|+\rangle, |-\rangle\}$ building a representation of the Clifford algebra